Inland Consquences Methodology

 Average Annualized Loss (AAL)

 After losses are computed across all available return periods, the inland consequence methodology derives the Average Annualized Loss (AAL), which represents the long-term expected loss per year.
 The AAL is calculated using a Riemann sum numerical integration approach, consistent with the methodology employed in FEMA’s Hazus Program.
-Table 4 illustrates this method, in which the inland consequence solution computes annual losses for eight probabilistic return periods (RPs).
-The annual probability of each event is calculated as 1/RP, and differential probabilities are obtained by subtracting adjacent annual occurrence probabilities.
+Table 5 illustrates this method, in which the inland consequence solution computes annual losses for eight probabilistic return periods (RPs).
+The annual probability of each event is calculated as 1/RP, and differential probabilities are obtained by subtracting adjacent annual occurrence probabilities based on descending order (e.g., 2,000 year – 1,000 year annual probability).

 The average loss for each interval is then calculated by averaging the annual losses associated with the corresponding return periods, as shown in the “average losses” column.
 The AAL is obtained by summing the products of each average loss and its associated differential probability, resulting in a single annualized estimate of expected flood-related losses.

-Return Period Annual Probability Differential Probability Scenario Loss ($) Average Loss Formula Average Loss ($) Annualized Loss ($)
+Return Period Annualized Probability Differential Probability Scenario Losses ($) Average Loss Formula Average Losses ($) Annualized Losses ($)

 Figure 1 Illustration of Estimating Area of Loss Curve Based on Input Return periods Using Riemann Sums Method